 Since it’s a search engine. browsing for books is almost impossible.
 The closest thing you can do is use the Authors dropdown in the navigation bar to browse by authors—and even then, you’ll have to get used to the terrible user interface of the site overall.

 Better to search instead for a particular book title, author, or synopsis.
 The Advanced Search lets you narrow the results by language and file extension (e.g. PDF, EPUB, MOBI, DOC, etc).

 The legality of Library Genesis has been in question since 2015 because it allegedly grants access to pirated copies of books and paywalled articles, but the site remains standing and open to the public.

 Unlike the other sites on this list, Centsless Books is a curator-aggregator of Kindle books available on Amazon.
 Its mission is to make it easy for you to stay on top of all the free ebooks available from the online retailer.

-Note that some of the “free” ebooks listed on Centsless Books are only free if you’re part of the Kindle Unlimited program, which may or may not be worth it for you.
+Note that some of the “free” ebooks listed on Centsless Books are only free if you’re part of Kindle Unlimited, which may not be worth the money.

 Consider signing up to the free Centsless Books email newsletter to receive update notices for newly free ebooks and giveaways.
 The newsletter is only sent out on Mondays, Wednesdays, and Fridays, so it won’t spam you too much.